tdjsnelling/dwsps/README.md

 # ps *(publish/subscribe)*

-**ps** is a nodejs pub/sub system that provides both a client and a server.
-It uses websockets to transmit messages between client and server.
+**ps** is a distributed nodejs pub/sub system.
+It uses websockets to transmit messages between client and server, and between peered servers.

 ## Topics